zL4mpY/clone_and_move_mod/about.md

 5. The selected objects should be copied and pasted and moved in the direction of the button you have clicked.

 ## Compatibility
-The mod should work fine with [BetterEdit](mod:hjfod.betteredit), though I haven't figured out how can I make the buttons be added after [BetterEdit](mod:hjfod.betteredit) move buttons yet, so they appear between 1/2 and 1/4 move buttons.
+The mod works with [BetterEdit](mod:hjfod.betteredit).
+You can change the order of the buttons to make them appear before half move buttons or after all move buttons (including BetterEdit ones).

 ## Keybinds
-The mod has its own keybinds (only for Windows because I can't test mods on Mac due to not having it), which are not configured by default.
+The mod has its own keybinds, which are not configured by default.
 You can set the keybinds in the Custom Keybinds menu.

 ## Issues
 If the mod has any issues or even makes the game crash, please let me know about it by creating an issue on [GitHub repository](https://github.com/zL4mpY/clone_and_move_mod) or writing me in Discord DMs (loovigmd).

 ## Credits
 - [undefined0](https://github.com/undefined06855) - code for manually duplicating objects
+- [hiimjasmine00](https://github.com/hiimjasmine00) - helping me to fix the problem with buttons ordering with BetterEdit enabled

+## License
+This mod is licensed under the MIT license.